 Once you have obtained a few quality testimonials, it’s important to put them in the right place to get them in front of the maximum amount of consumers.
 One of the best places to start is the sidebar of your website.
 Inserting two or three quality testimonials here should help build trust with consumers as they scroll down your site.
 Since these will be visible from every page on your website, this can boost exposure in a hurry.

 Another option involves creating an entire page of testimonials.
 This can be done by creating a category next to other navigational pages underneath the header of a website.
 With this strategy, you should place as many as you want so consumers can read through a variety of testimonials from numerous previous customers.
 If there was any doubt about a product or service, this should reduce or eliminate it.

 Inserting some top testimonials within a landing page is smart.
 As visitors read through your sales copy, these will reinforce your claims and present tangible proof that your company is legitimate.

-In addition, any relevant spaces within social media profiles can be beneficial.
+In addition, any relevant spaces within social media profiles & social media presence can be beneficial.
 Whether it’s on a Facebook fan page or a Google+ business page, providing followers with some key testimonials should raise interest.
 This should get more people to visit your primary website and get them to think seriously about making a purchase.